-Horowitz finds evidence FBI employee altered key document related to Carter Page surveillance: reports
+Horowitz finds evidence FBI employee altered key document related to surveillance of Trump adviser: reports

-Justice Department Inspector General Michael Horowitz has found evidence that an FBI employee manipulated a key investigative document related to the FBI's secretive surveillance of former Trump aide Carter Page -- enough to change the substantive meaning of the document, according to multiple reports.
+Justice Department Inspector General Michael Horowitz has found evidence that an FBI lawyer manipulated a key investigative document related to the FBI's secretive surveillance of a former Trump adviser -- enough to change the substantive meaning of the document, according to multiple reports.

-The show-stopping development comes as Senate Judiciary Committee Chairman Lindsey Graham, R-S.C., told Fox News Wednesday that Horowitz's report on allegations of a Foreign Intelligence Surveillance Act (FISA) warrant abuse during the 2016 election will be released on Dec.
+The show-stopping development comes as Senate Judiciary Committee Chairman Lindsey Graham, R-S.C., told Fox News that Horowitz's comprehensive report on allegations of Foreign Intelligence Surveillance Act (FISA) warrant abuse against the Trump campaign will be released on Dec.
 9. "That's locked," Graham said.

-The new evidence is expected to be outlined in that report.
+The new evidence concerning the altered document is expected to be outlined in Horowitz's upcoming report.
 CNN first reported the news, which was largely confirmed by The Washington Post.

+FBI AGENTS MANIPULATED FLYNN FILE, AS CLAPPER ORDERED 'KILL SHOT,' FILING SAYS

+Republicans have long argued that the FBI's alleged FISA abuses, which came as the bureau aggressively pursued ultimately unsubstantiated claims of criminal links between the Trump team and Russia during the 2016 presidential campaign, were politically motivated.
+Earlier this week, the DOJ highlighted a slew of anti-Trump text messages sent by ex-FBI agent Peter Strzok when he was leading the counterintelligence probe into the Trump campaign.

 Sources told Fox News last month that U.S. Attorney John Durham's separate, ongoing probe into potential FBI and Justice Department misconduct in the run-up to the 2016 election through the spring of 2017 has transitioned into a full-fledged criminal investigation -- and that Horowitz's report will shed light on why Durham's probe has become a criminal inquiry.

-Horowitz's finding has been forwarded to Durham, CNN reported.
+Horowitz's finding has reportedly been forwarded to Durham.

+Last month, an explosive court filing from Michael Flynn’s legal team alleged that FBI agents manipulated official records of the former national security adviser’s 2017 interview that led to him being charged with lying to investigators.

+CNN'S CUOMO FAILS TO ASK EX-INTEL OFFICIALS ABOUT HIS NETWORK'S OWN BOMBSHELL REPORT

-Just nine days before the FBI applied for its FISA warrant to surveil Page, bureau officials were battling with a senior Justice Department official who had "continued concerns" about the "possible bias" of a source pivotal to the application, according to internal text messages previously obtained by Fox News.
+Just nine days before the FBI applied for its FISA warrant to surveil ex-Trump aide Page, bureau officials were battling with a senior Justice Department official who had "continued concerns" about the "possible bias" of a source pivotal to the application, according to internal text messages previously obtained by Fox News.

 The 2016 messages, sent between former FBI lawyer Lisa Page and then-FBI Deputy Director Andrew McCabe, also revealed that bureau brass circulated at least two anti-Trump blog articles, including a Lawfare blog post sent shortly after Election Day that called Trump possibly "among the major threats to the security of the country."